 - Avoid contact with ill or dead animals.

-- Not participate in the preparation of bush meat (wild animals hunted for food).
+- Do not eat, cook or prepare bush meat (wild animals hunted for food).

-- Adhere to insect and tick bite avoidance measures (relevant in some forms of VHF such as yellow fever, dengue, RVF and CCHF).
+- Follow strict insect and tick bite avoidance measures (relevant for some forms of VHF such as CCHF, dengue, RVF and yellow fever).

-- Practice safe sex using barrier contraception [3, 4].
+- Practise safe sex using barrier contraception .